OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

   default: 0.0

   <p>Roughness of the diffuse shading.
 If the value is zero a Lambertian model is used.
 If it's above zero the Oren Nayar model is used.
-Not compatible with subsurface scattering.<\p>
+Not compatible with subsurface scattering.</p>

   <h3>diffuse_transmission</h3>